queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 That line is tracking the performance of a Cloud Foundry environment almost identical to the one above, but with one key difference: in that deployment we have enabled an experimental feature called _OCI Mode_.

-The very simple summary I wrote earlier of what happens when a developer pushes/scales their app, reflects the process in Cloud Foundry today.
+The very simple summary I wrote earlier of what happens when a developer pushes/scales their app, reflects the buildpack (non-Docker app) process in Cloud Foundry today.
 In normal, non-OCI mode, a container is created for the application, and then the application code is downloaded from the blobstore and streamed-in.
 This is done for every container/app instance, generating many dirty inodes, which is why we notice such a hit when it comes to a filesystem sync.

 But before we knew about the whole inode situation, OCI mode was devised to increase performance of container creates in general, by getting rid of the download and stream parts altogether.
-Well almost; we still have to download once.
+(Well almost; we still have to download once.)
 By combining the app code with the standard, one-size-fits-all, base root filesystem tar, we create a custom rootfs image.
 The resulting image tar is passed to GrootFS (our image plugin) which will return the location of an Overlay mounted hierarchy, ready for Runc to _pivot_root_ to as it starts the container.
 This same custom rootfs image is used for every container, so whether a developer asks for 1 instance or 100, their code is downloaded only once, and no new files are written.

 Of course, should that app be writing a whole load of files then this doesn't save us much.
-But in reality the platform sees very few apps which behave like this: the very great majority will be writing to their associated database service, if at all.
+But in reality the platform sees very few apps which behave like this: the very great majority will be writing to their associated database services, if at all.

 Sadly the OCI feature has been stuck for sometime as all the components of CF align, so we will have to wait a little longer to find out if, when battle tested on a high volume system, it helps us mitigate the slowness introduced by the changes in inode writeback behaviour.

+But perhaps the silver lining to all this is that maybe, we might just get the ball rolling again...

 &nbsp;